 9. Ma Rainey's Black Bottom, 1984

 Set in a shabby Chicago recording studio, August Wilson's Broadway debut was based loosely on the recording sessions that the legendary blues singer Ma Rainey made for Paramount Records in 1923.
-The play's rivalry between the older and younger generations of musicians in the band reflected the aspirations, frustrations and rage that African Americans struggled with as they tried to crossover into a white world without losing the vital connection to their roots.
-Critics hailed the show as the most important black play since A Raisin in the Sun and cheered Wilson's arrival as a major new voice in the American theatre.
+The play's rivalry between the older and younger generations of musicians in the band reflected the aspirations, frustrations and rage that African-Americans struggled with as they tried to crossover into a white world without losing the vital connection to their roots.
+Critics hailed the show as the most important Black play since A Raisin in the Sun and cheered Wilson's arrival as a major new voice in the American theatre.
 Over the next two decades, he would write a play about the African-American experience in each decade of the 20th century, finishing the last just before his death at 60 in 2005.
-Nine of his 10-play cycle have been produced on Broadway and two, Fences and The Piano Lesson, won Pulitzer Prizes.
+With the 2017 production of Jitney, all ten plays in his Pittsburgh cycle have been produced on Broadway and two, Fences and The Piano Lesson, won Pulitzer Prizes.

 10. Bring In Da Noise, Bring In Da Funk, 1996